Crowfoot: Treaty 7

 These prophetic words disturbed Crowfoot.
 Later that same morning, Red Crow returned with his decision on behalf of the Bloods: he would sign if Crowfoot would sign, and since he had been in negotiations longer the final decision was up to him.

 That afternoon, on October 21, Crowfoot delivered this speech to his people:

 "While I speak, be kind and patient.
 I have to speak for my people, who are numerous, and who rely upon me to follow that course which in the future will tend to their good.
 The plains are large and wide.
 We are the children of the plains, it is our home, and the buffalo has been our food always.
 I hope you look upon the Blackfeet, Bloods and Sarcees as your children now, and that you will be indulgent and charitable to them.
 They all expect me to speak now for them, and I trust the Great Spirit will put into their breasts to be a good people – into the minds of the men, women and children, and their future generations.

-"The advice given me and my people has proved to be very good if the Police had not come to the country, where would we all be now?
-Bad men and whiskey were killing us so fast that very few, indeed, of us would have been left today.
-The Police have protected us as the feathers of the bird protect it from the frosts of winter.
+"The advice given me and my people has proved to be very good.
+If the police had not come to the country, where would we all be now?
+Bad men and whisky were killing us so fast that very few, indeed, of us would have been left today.
+The police have protected us as the feathers of the bird protect it from the frosts of winter.
 I wish them all good, and trust that all our hearts will increase in goodness from this time forward.
 I am satisfied.
 I will sign the treaty."